Jeremy-Cleland/personal-portfolio/docs/AddingBlogPosts.md

 5. **Keep paragraphs short**: 2-3 sentences per paragraph for readability
 6. **Use images strategically**: Break up text and illustrate concepts
 7. **Conclude with key takeaways**: Summarize what readers should learn
+8. **Structure for TOC**: Organize content with clear H2 and H3 headings
+9. **Optimize for sharing**: Consider how your content will appear when shared

 ## Need More Help?